Embargoes and Export Control Laws and UPPS No 02.02.10

 Review: November 1 E6Y

-02.01 Export control laws, federal laws implemented both by the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR), and the travel embargo regulations implemented by Department of the Treasury, Office of Foreign Assets Control (OFAC) have been in existence for more than 20 years.
+02.01 Export control laws, federal laws implemented both by the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR), and the travel embargo regulations implemented by the Department of the Treasury, Office of Foreign Assets Control (OFAC), have been in existence for more than 20 years.
 They are the law of the land.
 As such, institutions of higher education and their employees are required to comply with these laws and regulations.
 Criminal sanctions (including fines or prison sentences for individual researchers) can apply in the case of violations.

 02.02 Following the events of September 11, 2001, the export control regulations have become more prominent and scrutiny concerning the level of compliance with these regulations has heightened.

 02.03 Export control regulations have the potential to harm the quality of research, undermine publication rights, prohibit international collaboration, and unfairly discriminate against non-resident colleagues if the dissemination of research is not placed in the public domain and does not qualify for the fundamental research exclusion, as defined by National Security Decision Directive 189:

 “‘Fundamental research’ means basic and applied research in science and engineering, the results of which ordinarily are published and shared broadly within the scientific community, as distinguished from proprietary research and from industrial development, design, production, and product utilization, the results of which ordinarily are restricted for proprietary or national security reasons."

 02.04 It should be noted that the fundamental research exemption applies only to the dissemination of technical data and information, not to the transmission of material goods.

 03.01 The regulations cover virtually all fields of science and engineering.
 However, they prohibit the unlicensed export of only certain materials or information for reasons of national security or protection of trade.